Michael is currently being impersonated in Europe and a fraudster is posing as him in an attempt to purchase artwork.. Do not fall for this scheme.

 These elements conspire to create a seemingly legible space that is, for all its technical and compositional nuance, unsettled and contradictory, yet strangely familiar.
 This artifice functions as an entry point into a story where the ritualization and predictability of temporal experience is shuffled—a place that is informed by our experience of the present, and especially, a present framed by an experience of oversaturation.
 Luminous and beautiful, there is a similarity to these works, like receding windows that continuously open onto a distant horizon but never in full view—or a painting that frustratingly eludes meaning.

-Michael Kindred Knight was born 1977, Portland, Oregon, and received an MFA from Claremont Graduate University (2010) and BA from Western Washington University (2004).
-Recent exhibitions include Abstraction in the Singular, Bentley Gallery, Phoenix, AZ; Abstract Miniatures, Fine Arts Center, Tempe, AZ; Younger Than George, George Lawson Gallery, San Francisco, CA; Impromptu,Luis De Jesus Los Angeles; LA n CV 2, Coachella Valley Art Center, Indio, CA; Scorch, Page Bond Gallery, Richmond, VA.
-His work has been reviewed and featured in The Los Angeles Times, The New York Times, New American Paintings, and The Huffington Post among other publications.
-Knight is the recipient of the Claremont Graduate University's President's Art Award, the Karl and Beverly Benjamin Fellowship in Art, and the Walker/Parker Memorial Fellowship.
+Michael Kindred Knight (b.
+1977, Portland, Oregon) received an MFA from Claremont Graduate University in 2010 and BA from Western Washington University in 2004.
+He has exhibited in Richmond, VA; Phoenix, AZ; Tempe, AZ; San Francisco, CA; Indio, CA; Claremont, CA; and Seattle, WA.
+His work has been reviewed and featured in The Los Angeles Times, New American Paintings, and The Huffington Post among other publications.
+Knight was the recipient of the Claremont Graduate University's President's Art Award in 2010, the Karl and Beverly Benjamin Fellowship in Art in 2010, and the Walker/Parker Memorial Fellowship in 2009.
 He lives and works in Los Angeles.